AidanS39/music-nlp/README.md

-# Applied to Natural Language Processing applied to Music
+# Natural Language Processing applied to Music

 Using Natural Language Processing concepts with Python to analyze music lyrics.